-Upon meeting all requirements listed above for graduation, having all monies owed to the school and/or a payment arrangement made with the School, the Student will receive a graduation/completion certificate.
+Upon meeting all requirements listed above for graduation, having all monies owed to the school and/or a payment arrangement made with the School, the Student will receive a certificate of completion.

 For a student that graduates from one program within the school and wishes to enroll in another program within the school, the state laws will determine the amount of hours that will be transferred into the new program.
-The student will need to meet the quantitative and qualitative componets of SAP for the new program.
+The student will need to meet the quantitative and qualitative components of SAP for the new program.

-Career opportunities for Cosmetologists include, but are not limited to, Hair Stylist, Color Stylist, Makeup Artist, Nail Technician, Educator, Salon Owner or Manager, Product Trainer, Platform Artist, Esthetician, and many more.
+Career opportunities for all programs include, but are not limited to, Hair Stylist, Color Stylist, Makeup Artist, Nail Technician, Educator, Salon Owner or Manager, Product Trainer, Platform Artist, Esthetician, and many more.